 What must the White House do now?

-There is not anything greater crucial to Republicans than confirming a 2nd Supreme Court justice.
+Nothing is more crucial to Republicans than confirming a 2nd Supreme Court justice.
 Two matters — focus intensely on getting Supreme Court nominee Brett Kavanaugh over the finish line and prepare for conflict in January.
-Democrats are already using Tuesday’s prison troubles to name for the confirmation procedure to be delayed considering Trump’s presidency is “illegitimate.”
+Democrats are already using Tuesday’s prison troubles to name for the confirmation procedure to be delayed, considering Trump’s presidency is “illegitimate.”